oracle-livelabs/security/database/advanced/avdf-restructured/sql-injection-usecase.md

 - Review SQL Firewall violations and alerts in Security Central

 ### Prerequisites

-This workshop assumes the following setup is already complete:
+This workshop assumes the following:

-- You completed the SQL Firewall task in the Database Security Central signature workshop (Lab6 -> Task1)
 - You can sign in to Security Central as `AVAUDITOR`
 - The `employees_search` target is registered in Security Central
 - SQL Firewall is enabled for `employees_search`